ameyakarnad/HowAmericaFlies/edav_howamericaflies.md

 -   Create APIs in python and call them in the JavaScript/D3 file.
 This can help us process the data faster in python and directly connect to US Dept of transportation website and get updated data directly from there.
 -   Create a drop down for year so that that the users of the application could look at delay and airline patterns from different time periods (The US Department of transportation has data from 1989 to present.

-7. Conclusion
+Part 7.
+Conclusion
 =============

 In this section, we will look at the limitations that we faced, as the Future direction and vision of the project.

 **Limitations**

--   As the problem statement that we picked was something that we were interested, the team was really excited to work on the data.
+As the problem statement that we picked was something that we were interested, the team was really excited to work on the data.
 In the course of performing the data analysis and preparing the Visualisation tool, we came accross many limitations

--   International On time performance Data - We wanted to actually work on the international data rather than Localised data, but as internation data was hard to get, we had to restrict outselves to United States.
+-   International On-Time performance Data : We wanted to actually work on the international data rather than a localised data, but as international data was hard to get, we had to restrict ourselves to United States.

--   Reporting Airline VS Marketing airlines - The data that we were looking for was Marketing airline dataset and not Reporting Airlines.
+-   Reporting Airline vs. Marketing airlines : The data that we were looking for was Marketing airline dataset and not Reporting Airlines.
 As mentioned in the report above, Skywest Airlines operates as Delta, American and United Airlines.
 So we could not relate whether The Skywest was operating as Delta, American or United Airlines, which may have created discrepancies in our analysis

 -   We have analysed only direct flights in this project.
 We will have to search for connecting flight data as well and bring out interesting insights

-**Challenges faced and Lessons learned**
+**Challenges faced and Lessons learnt**

--   Colaborations with different members of the team was tough and the team handled it really well
+-   Colaborations with different members of the team was tough and the team handled it really well.

--   Initiation of the project was challenging, it was time consuming but we bounced back
+-   Initiation of the project was challenging, it was time consuming but we bounced back.

 **Future Direction**

--   As explained in the interactive component sections, we can add more elements and functionality to interactive to the "Look Before You Book" tool.
+-   As explained in the interactive component section, we can add more elements and functionality to make the "Look Before You Book" tool interactive.

--   Expand the functionality for choosing international destinations in the D3 components.
+-   We would want to expand the functionality for choosing international destinations in the D3 components.

 -   Data analysis on international delays and cancellations can bring out unique and exciting insights in data.

 -   Data analysis can be done on the connecting flights.
-This analysis may require additional data which is currently unavailable
+This analysis may require additional data which is currently not readily available and generally exists behind a paywall.